Yui-H8/Datacamp/Theory_Implementing AI Solutions in Business.md

 Recognizing the potential risks associated with deploying an AI chatbot, the company decides to conduct a thorough risk assessment before proceeding with building a proof of concept.

 Which of the questions below would be appropriate to ask in order to assess risk?

+*Well done!
+Risk assessments focus on users, the purpose of the system, fairness, security, and other areas which may lead to harm if not identified early on.
+Now that you fully understand AI and how to build responsibly, let's dive into some benefits!*